 Both social and professional collaboration at work increases engagement among employees.
 They are connected, they share ideas and experience, and sales or production cycles become shorter.
-It’s a new way for the team to complete the tasks which are always engaging, and this increased productivity is beneficial for the company.
+It’s a new way for the team to complete tasks that are always engaging, and this increased productivity is beneficial for the company.
+Invest in the best project management tools to keep them collaborating on projects under a single platform.
 Think of some social and volunteering projects that might be interesting for your colleagues.
 Common projects that are united by a shared hobby can be a good way to drive employee engagement.

 19. Encourage Experimentation

 Routine eventually leads to burn out.
 Establish the challenges and motivate the team to unleash maximum potential by changing the work process that they’re used to.
 Set clear goals and let your workers find the path by themselves.
 It’s fine if they make mistakes, but who knows, you might celebrate a new success?
 Conduct experiments like letting your colleague work in another department.
 Let them know the ins-and-outs of the business.
 This kind of shuffle helps employees get to know each other better and apply new knowledge and approaches to their own position.

 You should always remember that employees have the greatest value in your company.
 Thus, you should pay a lot of attention to their opinion.
 Talk to your colleagues face to face, run surveys, or go for a beer with them – this will help you better understand their needs, find weak spots in the company and solve them.
 Remember that a happy employee is a productive employee!

 #21, 22, 23… – creative ideas for employee engagement that you’ve successfully integrated into your company.
 Share the most unusual in the comments under this article!